researchstudio-sat/webofneeds/documentation/protocol/delivery-chains.md

 It may be surprising that message 2 contains `m1` and `s1A`, not just `s1A`.
 In this case, `m1` is called an *echo*, and it is delivered to all clients registered as the owner of the atom that sends `m1`.
 Thus, when one client sends a message, all clients are informed of that message immediately.

+Message `s1B` is sent back to the `A` side without repeating `m1` and `s1A`, because the `A` side already knows them.
+In order to emphasize that `s1B` references them, we still draw the respective arrows pointing into blank space.

 ## Message Log Integrity

 Each message is content-addressed, i.e., its URI is calculated based on its entire content.
 It is thus not possible to change a message after calculating its URI without breaking this relationship.